Pleural Diseases (PEARLS)

-- Primary spontaneous pneumothorax occurs in absence of underlying disease - tall, thin males between 10 and 30 years of age are at greatest risk of primary pneumothorax
+- Primary: occurs in absence of underlying disease (tall, thin males age 10-30 at greatest risk)

-- Secondary spontaneous pneumothorax occurs in presence of underlying disease - asthma, COPD, cystic fibrosis, interstitial lung disease
+- Secondary: in presence of underlying disease (COPD, asthma, cystic fibrosis, interstitial lung disease)

-- Physical exam: Hyperresonance to percussion and tracheal shift to the contralateral side
+- Mediastinal shift to the contralateral side and impaired ventilation

-Small pneumothoraces < 15% of the diameter of the hemithorax will resolve spontaneously without the need for chest tube placement
+- Small - < 15% diameter of hemithorax will resolve spontaneously without the need for chest tube placement

-- For large, > 15% of the diameter of hemithorax, and symptomatic pneumothoraces, chest tube placement is performed
+- Large - > 15% diameter and symptomatic pneumothoraces require chest tube placement

-- Patients should be followed with serial CXR every 24 hours until resolved
+- Serial CXR every 24 hours until resolved

 Back to PANCE Blueprint Pulmonary (10%)